silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/How_Tos/01_Encapsulate_Forms.md

+---
 title: How to Encapsulate Forms
+summary: Learn how to move a form from a controller into its own class definition.
+iconBrand: wpforms
+---
 # How to Encapsulate Forms

 Form definitions can often get long, complex and often end up cluttering up a `Controller` definition.
 We may also want